David-Cola/David-Cola.github.io/README.md

 |  Input        				|Variable  | Description    | Source |
 |---            				|---       |---            |---        |
 |Resin Capacity 				|     Q    |

-The total ion exchange capacity of the resin () is one of the critical input parameters in the HSDMIX Shiny application.
-This quantity is defined as the concentration of available exchange sites per unit volume inside a resin bead.
-This basis is used in the underlying model equations.
-However, several other conventions for defining this quantity are used in practice.
-The filter capacity () is commonly provided by resin manufacturers and corresponds to the concentration of fixed sites per volume of the resin bed (that is, the filter).
-The values of  and  are related by bed porosity () [EBED in HSDMIX] through equation 1.

-Typical units for  and  in the literature are meq/mL, meq/L, or eq/mL.
-Alternatively, the ion exchange capacity of a resin is sometimes defined on a dry weight basis ().
-The dry weight capacity can be related to  either by through apparent resin density () [RHOP in the Python version of HSDMIX], which is the dry mass of a pellet divided by the pellet’s volume when fully hydrated, or through the apparent resin density of the bed (), which is the mass of dry resin per filter volume.
-The relationships between  and  are given by equation 2.

-Because resin volume and density can change with ionic composition of the resin, , , and  may be different for resin in different ionic forms (for instance, hydroxide vs chloride forms of anion exchange resins).
-There is also some variability in the literature on what is considered “dry” (completely dry, or air dry) for .
-The user is advised to carefully check data sources for resin capacity carefully on these matters.

       |
 |Bead Radius    				|     rb   | Bead radius is the measurement of the distance of the bead resin from the center to the surface.              |        |
 |Bed Porosity   				|     EBED | The bed porosity is the measure of a bed volume occupied by a solvent, usually PFAS chemicals.
 This factor is between 0 and 1, where 0 represents a bed absent of a particular solvent and 1 is a bed where all the available space is filled with solvent.              |        |